SIGN UP NOW! Deposit = USD 1500$/person

 Part French, part German, and 100% Alsatian, this is a place unlike any other in France.
 A veritable fairy-tale land sprinkled all over with perfectly preserved walled medieval villages that look as though they’ve popped up from a children’s bedtime story.
 Colorful higgledy-piggledy half-timbered houses lean against each other, overlooking a backdrop of rolling countryside striped with vineyards as far as the eyes can see.
 Add a string of mountain-top castles to keep guard and you’ll quickly think this is all too good to be true… except it’s not.
 It really exists!!

-Plant-based dietician and author Julieanna Hever will be our host for this trip, providing extra value with a 60-minute nutrition consultation to the early sign-ups (before or after the trip) and a cooking demo.
+Plant-based dietician and author Julieanna Hever will be our host for this trip, and hosting cooking demo.
 Awesome!

 As amazing as the region is, it does pose a challenge for those on a plant-based diet.
 French cuisine is notoriously non-vegetarian friendly, with an emphasis on meat and butter, but we won’t let that stop us!
 On a World Vegan Trip, you can expect to indulge in the local cuisine, with your favorite French dishes making an appearance, and some lesser-known regional Alsatian masterpieces.
 Expect croissants and pains au chocolats at breakfast, croque-monsieurs at lunch, and everything from coq-au-vin to bourguignon for dinner.
 Oh, and the patisseries… come hungry!

 Our trip begins in the one of the most beautiful city on earth, Paris.
 We’ll get things started with a first dinner you’re not likely to ever forget, and a guided walking tour of Le Marais neighborhood.. complete with plenty of fun lunch & snacks stops.